Homesteading is a hard life. Rewarding? Sure. Fun? Usually. But easy? Oh, heck no!

 I’ve found that the best way to learn the lacking skill is to just do it.
 For me, that meant to set a time limit on my dreaming, preparing, and planning and to have a set time where I would just get going whether I felt ready or not (I never feel ready but usually am ready enough).

 If you are a doer, force yourself to sit down with your idea and write out a plan.
 Even if it’s not a great plan just do it.
 You’ll learn how to make a great plan with practice.
-(I go over some tips for good planning in my ebook Finding Time to Homestead).
+(I go over some tips for good planning in the ebook).

 Homestead Time Management Mistake #3.
 Doing Things the Way You’ve Always Done Them